 - Heavy alcohol consumption

-Do not let teeth grinding continue to wear away your dental health.
+Do not let teeth grinding continue to wear away your dental health every time you fall asleep.
 Chicago dentist, Dr. Fondriest offers treatments to correct the causes of bruxism so that you can have decreased tooth sensitivity, reduced jaw pain, better quality sleep, and less vulnerability to tooth decay.
 For more information call our Lake Forest dentist office at (847)234-0517.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States